Anujana-design/Anujana-design/README.md

 ## Hey there, I'm Amalmee Anujana 👋

 🎓 I'm a cybersecurity undergraduate student pursuing my bachelor's degree at NSBM, affiliated with Victoria University, Australia.

-Throughout my studies, I have developed a foundation in programming, networking and cybersecurity principles.
-I have worked on various projects, including a full-stack e-commerce website, and have polished my skills in networking device management and penetration testing.
+💻 I have developed a foundation in programming, networking and cybersecurity principles, worked on various projects including a full-stack e-commerce website, and have polished my skills in networking device management and penetration testing.

 🔭 I’m currently working on developing an Ad blocker, a Google extension, with my friends for a group project.

+---
 <!--
 **Anujana-design/Anujana-design** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.